zetaraku/axios/README.md

 ### Config order of precedence

 Config will be merged with an order of precedence.

 The order is library defaults found in [lib/defaults.js](https://github.com/axios/axios/blob/master/lib/defaults/index.js#L28), then `defaults` property of the instance, and finally `config` argument for the request.
 The latter will take precedence over the former.

-Here's an example.
+Here's an example:

 ```js
 // Create an instance using the config defaults provided by the library